EmpireofKings/jetson-config/README.md

 ```
 sudo ./flash.sh -r -k kernel-dtb jetson-tx2 mmcblk0p1
 ```
 Then, copy the Image and zImage into the `\boot` folder on the TX2.
-Finally, copy the kernel-modules into the folder from the TX2
+Finally, copy the kernel-modules into the `/lib/modules` folder on the TX2
 TODO ^ elaborate on previous

+## Kernel Modules ##
+Note that these are not handled by the files in this repo.
+Note that we use the following additional modules (which will likely require you to recompile the kernel onboard using (buildTX2Kernel)[https://github.com/jetsonhacks/buildJetsonTX2Kernel]):
+- `mttcan`
+- ???